What is Multimodal Learning? Examples, Strategies, & Benefits

 Use a fun icebreaker exercise to get your employees moving around during workshops, or provide problem-solving exercises based on real-life situations.

 For example, host a 30-minute training session where each team member updates passwords in real time if you’re training your team on cybersecurity.
 Recall previous examples in your workplace and use these as a format for learning.
-Leave space for questions and answers at the end, with plenty of opportunities for discussion that caters to kinesthetic and auditory learners.
+Have team members explain why specific cybersecurity measures are important.

 - The preferred delivery method